pantelis/aiml-common/lectures/cnn/cnn-arch/_index.md

 ####  Sparsity

 In DNNs, every output unit interacts with every input unit.
 Convolutional networks, however, typically have sparse interactions(also referred to as sparse connectivity or sparse weights).
 This is accomplished by making the kernel smaller than the input as shown in the figure above.
-For example,when processing an image, the input image might have thousands or millions of pixels, but we can detect small, meaningful features such as edges with kernels that occupy only tens or hundreds of pixels.
+For example,when processing an image, the input image might have thousands or millions of pixels, but we can detect small, meaningful features such as edges with kernels that have much smaller receptive fields.

 ![cnn-sparsity](images/cnn-sparsity.png#center)
-*Sparse connectivity, viewed from below.
-We highlight one input unit,$x_3$, and highlight the output units in that are aﬀected by this unit.
+*For a specific input unit,$x_3$, we mark the output units in that are aﬀected by this unit.
 (Top) When is formed by convolution with a kernel of width 3, only three outputs are aﬀected by x.
 (Bottom)When is formed by matrix multiplication, connectivity is no longer sparse, so all the outputs are aﬀected by $x_3$.*

 #### Parameter sharing